Wondering how much caffeine is in Coke Zero compared to other sodas?

 Is Coke Zero caffeine-free?

-No. Coke Zero contains caffeine, but there is a caffeine-free version available.
+No. Coke Zero contains caffeine; however, a caffeine-free version is also available.

 Is Coke Zero a good alternative to coffee for caffeine?